 Our values in my family are above labels.
 They are paragraphs of ideals, gray areas of judgement.
 They are curated over years and formed through connections.
 They are intangible but visible.

-Between work and family and bills and co-workers and clients and rainy drizzly days and sick kids, it becomes rare if not...
+Between work and family and bills and co-workers and clients and rainy drizzly days and sick kids, it becomes rare if not impossible to have those conversations.
+The lists stack up, the mail remains unread, the dishes grow hard with food someone didn’t finish.
+Perspective is lost and ideals get boxed.
+Identities...
 Read more

 My children were playing “little fucker” at Home Depot?